chenyx04/Spectral-Stitching/users_guide.md

 ## Usage of Python Main Program

-We`ve uploaded a preliminary python version for spectral stitching algorithm.
-It takes in either the refhap reads file or contact map file.
-And the output can be either in blocks or a continuous SNP sequence.
+The repo contains a preliminary Python code for the Spectral-Stitching algorithm.
+It takes as input either the refhap reads file or the contact map file.
+The output can be either in blocks or a continuous SNP sequence.

 ### Demo

-We provide two examplanary dataset, run the following script to get help
+Two examplanary datasets are provided.
+Please run the following script to get help
 ```
 python spectral_stitching -h
 ```